Import and Export Data

 Format files for CSV import

 The import dialog contains a link to download data import templates which helps you format your CSV file correctly to ensure all your data is imported.
 Each work item has a specific data import template which provides a format for all fields contained within the work item.
 To successfully import a file, the column headers must match those present in the data import templates.
-Rally suggests you download the provided template to verify correct formatting each time before you import your file.
+CA Agile Central suggests you download the provided template to verify correct formatting each time before you import your file.
 Each template can be modified for your import.

 The first line of the data import template consists of column headers.
 The second line of the template contains sample data.